noramurakozy/SDA_web/index.md

 | ```Police Districts``` | Indentifier number of police district where the tree is located | Number |
 | ```Zip Codes``` | Zip code of the area where the tree is located | Number |

-*Note:* Around 16000 trees do not have location data or valid species type, those were removed from the dataset during preprocessing and will not be used during the analysis.
-There are 180611 unique trees in the reduced dataset.
+*Note: Around 16000 trees do not have location data or valid species type, those were removed from the dataset during preprocessing and will not be used during the analysis. **There are 180611 unique trees in the reduced dataset.***

 The following interactive map shows the location of the registered trees from the reduced dataset in San Francisco.

 <iframe src="./maps/map_trees_all.html" width="100%" height="500px"></iframe>

-> Figure 1: Interactive map of all trees with registered location in San Francisco
+> Figure 2: Interactive map of all trees with registered location in San Francisco

 As the map shows, most of the trees are located on the east side of San Francisco, the density is a bit lower on the west side and data is missing in the public parks, probably because they are maintained and registered by an organization other than [The City Department of Public Works (DPW)](https://sfpublicworks.org/).